dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 * View Single Category v2.9 <https://custom.simplemachines.org/index.php?mod=486>
 * Voter Visibility v2.1 <https://custom.simplemachines.org/index.php?mod=3373>

-Download all the mods and upload them to the admin panel under Add Packages.
+Download all the mods and upload them to the admin panel (Admin > Main
+\> Package Manager > Download Packages > Upload a Package).
 Then go to Browse Packages, and install each of the uploaded packages.

-FIXME redo the process with only patch version bump instead of minor
+Enable all the checkboxes under "Install in Other Themes" where applicable.

 FIXME misc other changes...